A reflection and a vision

 The collective is noisy.
 Chaotic.
 And yes, it may intensify in 2026.

-So who do we be and what do we do?
+So who do we become and what do we do?

 I have a vision that we become islands of coherence.